-If any evidence of impairment exists, the cumulative loss that was previously recognised in other comprehensive income is reclassified to profit or loss.
-The cumulative loss is measured as the difference between the acquisition cost (net of any principal repayments and amortisation) and the current fair value, less any impairment loss previously recognised as an expense.
-The impairment losses recognised as an expense on equity securities are not reversed through profit or loss.
+If there is evidence of impairment, the cumulative loss that had been recognised in other comprehensive income is reclassified from equity to profit or loss.
+The amount of cumulative loss that is reclassified is measured as the difference between the acquisition cost (net of any principal repayments and amortisation) and the current fair value, less any impairment loss on that financial asset previously recognised in profit or loss.
+The impairment losses recognised as an expense on equity securities are not reversed through profit or loss in subsequent period.